tahoma2d/tahoma2d/doc/how_to_build_win.md

 ### Qt - cross-platform GUI framework.
 - Install via **one** of the following methods.
-- - [ ] Install Qt from here: https://www.qt.io/download-open-source/
-- **or**
+- - [ ] Install Qt 5.9.9 from here: https://www.qt.io/download-open-source/.
+Click the `Download the Qt Online Installer` button at the bottom of the page.
+It should reccommend the Windows installer, if not, select it.
+The installer is a small file and any additional needed files are downloaded during the install.
+- - - On the install screen filter, tick the Archive checkbox to see older verions.
+In the Qt list, choose version `Qt 5.9.9`.
-- - [ ] Install Qt 5.9 (64-bit version, tested up to 5.9.9) with the [Qt Online Installer for Windows](http://download.qt.io/official_releases/online_installers/qt-unified-windows-x86-online.exe).
+- - [ ] Install using the [Qt 5.9.9 Offline Installer](http://download.qt.io/official_releases/qt/5.9/5.9.9/qt-opensource-windows-x86-5.9.9.exe).
+It is a large installer file which can be run offline.
+- From the site: *"We recommend you use the Qt Online Installer for first time installations and the Qt Maintenance Tool for changes to a current install."*
+- The Maintenance Tool for Qt is in the Qt installation folder, `C:\Qt\MaintenanceTool.exe`,

 ### CMake
 - This will be used to create the `MSVC` project file.